ubffm/lingframe/README.md

-# Lingtrame BIBFRAME Application Profile
+# Lingframe BIBFRAME Application Profile
 This repository contains information about the way the [FID Linguistik](https://data.linguistik.de) uses [BIBFRAME](https://www.loc.gov/bibframe/) as well as some extensions.
 Most importantly, it contains information about the BIBFRAME application profile – "Lingframe" – which has been defined